 We produce monocrystalline silicon ingots in electric furnaces.
 We place silicon materials, consisting of virgin polysilicon feedstock and recovered silicon materials of various grades according to formulas developed in-house into a quartz crucible in the furnace, where the silicon materials are melted.
 While heating the silicon materials, we pump a stream of argon, a chemically inert gas, into the furnace to remove the impurities vaporized during the heating process and to inhibit oxidation, thus enhancing the purity of the silicon ingots.
 A thin crystal "seed" is dipped into the molten silicon to determine the crystal orientation and structure.
-The seed is rotated and then slowly extracted from the molten silicon, which adheres to the seed and is pulled vertically upward to form a cylindrical silicon ingots consisting of a single large silicon crystal as the molten silicon and crucible cool.
+The seed is rotated and then slowly extracted from the molten silicon and crucible cool.
+We have modified some of our form a cylindrical silicon ingots consisting of a single large silicon crystal as the molten silicon and crucible cool.
 We have modified some of our monocrystalline furnaces to allow us to apply our furnace reloading production process, which enables us to increase the size of our silicon ingots while lowering our unit production costs by enhancing the utilization rate of our furnaces and reducing unit costs of consumables and utilities.
 After the silicon ingot is pulled and cooled, we square the silicon ingots in our squaring machines into blocks.